-- Keep around 2 – 3 inches away from existing plants and leave that size square opening for any plants you’re going to put in.
-You don’t want to kill the plant by blocking the sunlight they need to grow.
+- Keep them around 2 to 3 inches away from plants.
+You don’t want to kill the plants by blocking the sunlight they need to grow.

 - Hold it down with stones, bricks, or water while you’re working.
 This will keep it all from blowing away.

-- Water thoroughly once all the newspapers are down where you want it.
+- Wet thoroughly once all the newspapers are down where you want them.

-- Cover them with stones, bricks, or mulch.
-Not only does this make the bed look attractive, but it also helps get the newspaper started on decomposing.
+- Cover them with stones, bricks, or other types of mulch.
+Not only does this make the bed look attractive, but it also helps get the newspaper to start decomposing.
 The weight of the stuff on top will also keep it in place.

 - Check on it every two weeks and replace it as needed.
 Daily watering and insect activity can speed up the decomposition rate.
-Replacing it is as easy as removing the mulch and putting down more newspapers.
+Moreover, replacing it is as easy as removing the mulch and putting down more paper.

-Newspaper is for short term weed suppression—usually only one growing season.
-Landscape Fabric, on the other hand, is for long term weed suppression — usually lasts up to 5 years.
+Newspapers are for short-term weed suppression—usually only one growing season.
+Landscape fabric, on the other hand, is for long-term weed suppression.
+It usually lasts up to 5 years.

-Newspaper is made mostly of dyes and wood pulp, while landscape fabric is made from plastic or other petroleum-based products.
+Newspaper is made mostly of wood pulp, while landscape fabric is made from plastic or other petroleum-based products.

-If you like the idea of the fabric, there are biodegradable organic options such as WeedGuard Plus.
+If you still like the idea of using landscape fabric, there are biodegradable, organic options such as WeedGuard Plus.

 Newspapers are either free or just the price of a subscription.
-Getting enough to cover any size garden costs very little.
+Getting enough to cover any size vegetable garden or flower bed costs very little.

-Landscape fabric comes in rolls and they can be quite expensive even in a small garden.
+Landscape fabric comes in rolls, and they can be quite expensive, even if purchased for a small garden.

-So you see, using newspapers (or even cardboard) to suppress or kill the weeds in a garden is a much more natural and eco-friendly method to use by far.
-Landscape fabric looks nice, but so does mulch-covered newspaper.
+Therefore, using newspaper (or even cardboard) to suppress or kill weeds in the garden is a much more economical method.

 Newspaper is a cheap alternative to toxic herbicides.
-It isn’t as labor-intensive since it takes less effort to put it down and keep it down than it does to be constantly hand pulling weeds and/or spraying weed killer on stubborn weeds.
+Moreover, it isn’t as labor-intensive since it takes less effort to put it down and keep it down than it does to be constantly hand pulling weeds and/or spraying weed killer on stubborn weeds.